smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Changelog ==

+= 8.0.8 =
+* Add option if PDF labels should be saved in the WordPress Uploads folder

 = 8.0.7 =
 * Add order weight to Smart Send meta box on admin order page
 * Bugfix: Some translation plugins caused the pick-up point to not display properly